adeldennaoui/DRL_Navigation_Thesis/README.md

 2. new_model_test: it has everything (delete devel_isolated and build_isolated, and catkin make in ~/new_model_test from your own machine).

 P.S: FORGET ABOUT model_test.
 I did not update it and I made new_model_test as its replacement (and where everything is).
+P.S: You need to have RTAB_Map installed with all its necessary packages and whatnot.